swipswaps/objectiv-analytics/backend/objectiv_backend/snowplow/docs/aws.md

 - `AWS_SECRET_ACCESS_KEY` - iAM secret key
 - `AWS_REGION` - Optionally specify the AWS region in which the Kinesis/SQS resources are deployed.

-Once the appropriate environment variables have been set, the Objectiv Collector can be started, and the Snowplow AWS output will be enabled.
+Once the appropriate environment variables (TOPICS) have been set, the Objectiv Collector can be started, and the Snowplow AWS output will be enabled.

 #### Using docker-compose